expressjs/express/docs/migrate.md

-## Migration Guide
+### Built On Connect

 Express 1.x is written to run on-top of the [Connect](http://extjs.github.com/Connect) middlware framework, thus the _Plugin_ has been replaced by Connect's middleware.
+By abstracting our middleware to Connect we allow additional community frameworks to develop robust, high-level frameworks using the same technologies as Express.

 ### Creating Applications